theRTB/ForzaShiftTone/README.md

 ## Current release

-If you are unsure which file to pick, download the  **ForzaShiftTone.v0.7-beta.zip** file.
+If you are unsure which file to pick, download the  **ForzaShiftTone.v0.75.zip** file.
-The **ForzaShiftTone.v0.7-beta_debug.zip** file will open a commandline prompt with extra debug information alongside the GUI.
+The **ForzaShiftTone.v0.75_debug.zip** file will open a commandline prompt with extra debug information alongside the GUI.

 Changes:
-- **Revlimit guess disabled: program will _not_ beep until gears plus power curve have been collected.**
+- **Revlimit guess disabled by default: program will _not_ beep until gear ratios plus power curve have been collected.**
 - Added Forza Motorsport support
 - Added display of peak Power with associated rpm value
 - Power curve locks if it's three or more seconds long